rodneyshupe/Cookbook/Recipes/Salads.rst

 Notes
 -----
 If desired, substitute plain Greek yogurt for the sour cream.
-I like serrano chiles here, but you can substitute a jalapeño chile that has been halved lengthwise and sliced into 1/8-inch-thick half-moons.
+I like serrano chiles here, but you can substitute a jalapeno chile that has been halved lengthwise and sliced into 1/8-inch-thick half-moons.
 Adjust the amount of chiles to suit your taste.
 If cotija cheese is unavailable, substitute feta cheese.